 The energetic can rent bikes from a number of places in El Cotillo, such as the Riders Surf n Bike shop near the football ground.
 You can ride the tracks along the coast to the south and visit Steps Beach or Esquinzo beach.
 You can head the other way and go to the lighthouse and then along the north shore to Majanicho.
 Alternatively you can head inland to Lajares via the cycle path and further afield.

 Take a bus trip on the no 8 bus which runs once an hour or more at certain times of the day (timetable here).
-You can choose to have lunch in Lajares or get off at La Oliva and visit the Colonels’ House or spend an hour in the art gallery.
-Travel all the way to Corralejo which takes about 45 minutes to do some shopping, have lunch along the sea front or go to the water park during the summer.
+You can choose to have lunch in Lajares, get off at La Oliva and visit the Colonels’ House or spend an hour in the art gallery.
+Travel all the way to Corralejo which takes about 45 minutes to do some shopping, have lunch along the seafront or go to the water park during the summer.

-Alternatively you can catch the no 7 bus and explore the capital, Puerto del Rosario.
+Alternatively you can catch the no 7 bus which goes through the inland route through the hills and mountains.
+It terminates at the capital, Puerto del Rosario, so you can explore the shops and the harbour front.

-It is possible to go horse riding from a stable in El Roque, near the windmill.
+It is possible to go horse riding from a stable in El Roque, near the windmill which is only a 10 minute walk inland from El Cotillo.
 I believe most of the horses are rescued and have a happy life doing a maximum of one trip a day to earn their keep.
 Rides include a sunset trek along the coast.
 Details are here – Granja Tara

-This is perhaps the most unusual of all the things to do in El Cotillo.
+When looking at what to do in El Cotillo, this is perhaps the most unusual.
 You can join one of the 5 Segway tours which range from 15 minutes to 2 hours.
 It is certainly an unusual way to see the area.
-These are based just in front of the Cotillo Beach Hotel.
+These are based in one of the shop units at the front of the Cotillo Beach Hotel.
 Segway Tours Website

 If you feel like a walk (or a drive and a walk) then you could visit the little known El Cotillo Labyrinth.
-This is in the hills to the back of the main watersports beach.
-You can find how to get to it and a video about it here – El Cotillo’s Best Kept Secret – The Labyrinth
+This is in the hills to the back of the main watersports Piedra Playa beach.
+You can find how to get to it and a video about it here – El Cotillo Labyrinth.
+If you have children with you they will have fun following the path all the way from the outside to the centre.

 In the evenings, find a nice restaurant and have a good meal, perhaps with some locally caught fish.
 There are lots of nice restaurants in El Cotillo so you won’t be stuck on where to go, you just have the difficult choice of which one to choose.